 Communication with mentors helps mentees articulate career goals, manage time effectively, and stay aligned with their relation to goals.
 In mentoring sessions, constructive criticism and challenging assignments become opportunities for learning rather than obstacles.
 These practices are also common in formal mentorship programmes and peer mentoring cohorts in academic institutions.

 Empathy strengthens the relationship and builds trust.
 By understanding the mentee’s experiences and challenges, mentors can provide meaningful support that adapts to the mentee’s evolving needs.
+Professional mentoring and mentoring leadership programs often include compassion-focused training modules to develop these skills.

 Suggestions to Foster Compassion: